LouSarbe/Node_Angular_learning-webapp/README.md

 Welcome to the CulturalChallenge website!
 This platform is designed to offer users a structured and efficient way to acquire cultural knowledge through Anki card-style learning.

+We are 4 students collaborating on this project :
+Jules Deleuse (KryMucus)
+Paul (PetitPaul13)
+Lazare Bordereaux (lazbord)
+Louis Bessard (LouSarbe)

 ## Features

 - **Anki Card Format**: The website presents cultural knowledge in the form of Anki cards, allowing users to learn in a familiar and effective format.